Marketers; Fix these 5 Landing Page Mistakes Now

 1. Your landing page is taking longer to load

 Pages that have a delayed loading rate can easily irritate a person.
 You can create a striking impression if it takes just a few seconds to load.
 When the loading rate is slower, you tend to lose half of the visitors to your site.
 For instance, several years back, Google had a 20% drop in traffic due to a mere 0.5 seconds delay in search results loading time.
 Ouuch!

-If your site has more images and graphics, the load time may decrease.
-Test the load time of your site as often as possible to know if there is a problem or not.
+If your site has more landing page background images and graphics, the load time may decrease.
+Test the load time of your site or email landing page as often as possible to know if there is a problem or not.
 Even a second’s delay can reportedly cause 7% reduction in conversion traffic.

 Pro Tips Alert:

 Always know your current speed with Google’s PageSpeed Insights.
 It is a reliable tool that serves you to identify your speed ranks.
 It scores your site on a scale of 1-100%.
 If your site rates poorly, PageSpeed will tell you how to maximize speed for mobile and desktop performance.